pcafrica/advanced_programming_2025-2026/exercises/05/05-c++_functions_templates.md

 1. Use `std::accumulate` to calculate the total cost of the products, passing a custom lambda function.

-2. Display the results after each step to check for correctness.
+2. Display the results after each step (partial sums) and the total cost to check for correctness.

 ---